-- 1. This Certificate of Amendment (the "Certificate of Amendment") amends the provisions of the Corporation's Certificate of Incorporation filed with the Secretary of State on May 31, 2016, that Certificate of Amendment filed with the Secretary of State on May 31, 2016, that Certificate of Amendment filed with the Secretary of State on June 23, 2022, that Certificate of Amendment filed with the Secretary of State on June 6, 2023 and that Certificate of Amendment filed with the Secretary of State on June 5, 2024 (as previously amended, the "Certificate of Incorporation"). - 2.
-The Corporation's Board adopted resolutions setting forth this amendment to the Corporation's Certificate of Incorporation declaring said amendment to be advisable and soliciting the approval of the Corporation's stockholders.
-Thereafter, the necessary number of shares as required by statute approved this amendment at a properly noticed and duly convened meeting of the Corporation's stockholders. - 3.
-Section 4 of the Certificate of Incorporation is hereby amended by adding the following paragraphs immediately after the first paragraph of Section 4:
+1. This Certificate of Amendment (the "Certificate of Amendment") amends the provisions of the Corporation's Certificate of Incorporation filed with the Secretary of State on May 31, 2016, that Certificate of Amendment filed with the Secretary of State on May 31, 2016, that Certificate of Amendment filed with the Secretary of State on June 23, 2022, that Certificate of Amendment filed with the Secretary of State on June 6, 2023, and that Certificate of Amendment filed with the Secretary of State on June 5, 2024, (as previously amended, the "Certificate of Incorporation").

+2. The Corporation's Board adopted resolutions setting forth this amendment to the Corporation's Certificate of Incorporation declaring said amendment to be advisable and soliciting the approval of the Corporation's stockholders.
+Thereafter, the necessary number of shares as required by statute approved this amendment at a properly noticed and duly convened meeting of the Corporation's stockholders.

+3. Section 4 of the Certificate of Incorporation is hereby amended by adding the following paragraphs immediately after the first paragraph of Section 4:

-Upon this Certificate of Amendment to the Certificate of Incorporation becoming effective pursuant to the DGCL (the "Effective Time") the shares of the Corporation's common stock, par value \$0.007 per share (the "Common Stock"), issued and outstanding immediately prior to the Effective Time and the shares of Common Stock issued and held in the treasury of the Corporation immediately prior to the Effective Time shall be reclassified as and combined into a smaller number of shares such that every [] ([]) shares of issued and outstanding Common Stock immediately prior to the Effective Time are automatically combined into one (1) validly issued, fully paid and nonassessable share of Common Stock, par value \$0.007 per share (the "Reverse Stock Split").
-Notwithstanding the immediately preceding sentence, no fractional shares shall be issued and, in lieu thereof, any person who would otherwise be entitled to a fractional share of Common Stock as a result of the reclassification and combination following the Effective Time (after taking into account all fractional shares of Common Stock otherwise issuable to such holder) shall be entitled to receive a cash payment equal to the number of shares of the Common Stock held by such stockholder before the Reverse Stock Split that would otherwise have been exchanged for such fractional share interest multiplied by the average closing sales price of the Common Stock as reported on the Nasdaq Capital Market for the ten (10) days preceding the Effective Time.
+Upon this Certificate of Amendment to the Certificate of Incorporation becoming effective pursuant to the DGCL (the 'Effective Time'), the shares of the Corporation's common stock, par value \$0.007 per share (the "Common Stock") issued and outstanding immediately prior to the Effective Time and the shares of Common Stock issued and held in the treasury of the Corporation immediately prior to the Effective Time shall be reclassified as and combined into a smaller number of shares such that every [] ([]) shares of issued and outstanding Common Stock immediately prior to the Effective Time are automatically combined into one (1) validly issued, fully paid and nonassessable share of Common Stock, par value \$0.007 per share (the "Reverse Stock Split").
+Notwithstanding the immediately preceding sentence, no fractional shares shall be issued and, in lieu thereof, any person who would otherwise be entitled to a fractional share of Common Stock otherwise issuable to such holder) shall be entitled to receive a cash payment equal to the number of shares of the Common Stock by such stockholder before the Reverse Stock Split that would otherwise have been exchanged for such fractional share interest multiplied by the average closing sales price of the Common Stock as reported on the Nasdaq Capital Market for the ten (10) days preceding the Effective Time.